iudragon/django_deploytodotasker_documentation/test.md

 `python manage.py runserver`

 In web browser go to localhost:8000/admin and enter username and password you created.
 Now you are into Django dashboard.

+## Adding Bootstrap

+Download Bootstrap

+Under deploytodotaskerapp create new folder `static` and under it another folder `css`

+Under `static` folder create another folder `img` and `font` and `js`

+From Bootstrap downloaded folder, if you have fonts then move to `font` folder we just created or if you don't have skip this step.

+Move bootstrap.min.css to our static/css folder.

+Move bootstrap.min.js to our static/js folder.

+We need to implement Bootstrap on our page.

+Open `home.html` `[refer code]`

+Under `css` folder create new file `style.css` `[refer code]`